Rosso, Mauritanie موريتانيا - Things to Do in Rosso

 Insider Tips

-Respect local customs by dressing modestly and asking permission before photographing people
+Respect local customs by dressing modestly, especially when visiting markets or religious areas, and always ask permission before photographing people

 Explore Activities in Rosso